-Each student must successfully complete 30 semester hours of graduate coursework, including Anthropology 601, 602, 603, 611 and Anthropology 700 (Thesis).
+Each student must successfully complete 30 semester hours of graduate coursework, including Anthropology 600, 601 and electives.
 All students will register each semester for Anthropology 700 (Thesis) in addition to the normal course load of 12 semester hours.
 Students who have not had adequate archaeological field experience will be required to enroll in Anthropology 625.